pengwynn/rdio-cli/README.md

     play            - Plays the current track
     previous, prev  - Play previous track
     quit, q         - Quit Rdio
-    snag            - Add the current track or album to your collection toggle          - Toggle playback
+    shows           - Show upcoming events for an artist snag            - Add the current track or album to your collection toggle          - Toggle playback
     user            - Show the current Rdio user